 Document name Behaviour Policy

-Date approved February 2023
+Date approved February 2024

-Date issued February 2023
+Date issued February 2024

-Date of review January 2024
+Date of review February 2025

-Document name Behaviour Policy
+Approved by Academy Governing Body (Michael Brunner)

 Aims

 At Jubilee L.E.A.D.
 Academy, it is our aim to support our pupils in the best possible way, in relation to their behaviour, in order to allow teachers to teach and all pupils to Learn.
 The policy makes the expectations for behaviour management explicit in order to ensure Jubilee L.E.A.D.
 Academy is a calm and disciplined environment, where everyone follows the rules.